 Update your backup file selection to include the new drive.

-If you deselect your old drive before completing backup on your new drive, CrashPlan's archive maintenance process deletes the files from the backup archive the next time it runs, and the files cannot be retrieved.
+If you deselect your old drive before completing backup on your new drive, the archive-maintenance process deletes the files from the backup archive the next time it runs, and the files cannot be retrieved.

 - Allow a complete backup of the downloaded files on your new drive.
-CrashPlan de-duplicates any information that has already been backed up to the destination.
+The Code42 app de-duplicates any files that have already been backed up to the destination.

 - If you want to preserve file versions backed up before the drive was replaced, you must continue to include the old drive in your file selection, even after the new drive is backed up.